AdelForplikter/thermal_print/README.md

 idProduct = 0x2016

 ### Notes
-The XP-T80Q was a little harder to set up because of driver availability, but once I got it working the print quality was exactly the same between the 2 printers.
+The XP-T80Q was a little harder to set up because of driver availability.
+Out of the box, the printers seemed exactly alike regarding print quality.
+However, the Epson TM-T20III comes with a print utility that lets you turn down the speed from 13 to 1 and also adjust the print density from 4(default) to 7(maximum).
+This significantly improved the prints on sticker labels that were barely readable using the default settings on both printers.

 ### 3d print
 Since the smaller width labels don't fit the 80mm printers, I made a universal spring loaded fixture to clamp them to the left wall of the printers.